Asparagus with Walnut Gremolata is a simple, fresh, and delicious spring dish.

 Now imagine how this gremolata works with asparagus!
 Perfect combo!

 Perfect spring combo!

-What’s you favorite spring produce (Don’t forget the word “Rhubarb” is forbidden)?
-What’s you favorite way to serve asparagus?
+What’s your favorite spring produce (Don’t forget the word “Rhubarb” is forbidden)?
+What’s your favorite way to serve asparagus?

 Hi – I’m Ben, a blogger, recipe developer, and food photographer.
 I’m glad you’re here!
 I hope you will enjoy hundreds of delicious recipes and a pinch of havoc in the kitchen.